 Late August and early September – or what we call late summer – is one of the best times to visit Santa Fe.
 The weather tends to become more fall like with beautiful crisp days and still warm nights.
 It is the best time to pursue outdoor walks, hikes, and bike trips throughout the region.
 At the Inn on the Paseo, bed & breakfast in Santa Fe, we think this is a great time to plan a longer trip or a weekend getaway.
 With that in mind, we are offering 20 percent off any two night stay at the Inn from August 18th through September 22nd.

 Santa Fe is not just museums and art galleries and historic buildings.
 It is a real walking city and one of the unique things we love most about it.
-In fact, Santa Fe has been recognized as New Mexico’s top city for walkers and was rated as one of the top 100 walking cities in America by Prevention magazine and the American Podiatric Medical Association (APMA).
-Santa Fe was ranked as the 22nd best walking city in the country from a survey of 500 American towns.
+In fact, Santa Fe has been recognized as New Mexico’s top city for walkers and was ranked as the 22nd best walking city in the country out of 500 American towns surveyed.

 In late summer, we recommend a visit to the Climb to the Cross of the Martyrs.
 The Cross of the Martyrs, located on a small hill on the 600 block of Paseo de Peralta (just across from the Inn), honors the 21 Franciscan monks that were slain during the Pueblo Revolt.
 From the hilltop, you will have a beautiful view of Santa Fe.
 It’s a great way to get oriented to the city.
 Find the stairs off Paseo de Peralta, Between Hillside Ave and Otero Street.

 Be sure and bring your kids along for some of these activities and don’t miss a chance to see the ‘Plaza’ as we call it.
-The Santa Fe Plaza is a National Historic Landmark in downtown Santa Fe, New Mexico.
-The plaza, or “city-square”, was originally, and is still to this day, the center gathering place in town.
+The Santa Fe Plaza is a National Historic Landmark in downtown Santa Fe and is the central gathering place of the city.
 Many know it as “the heart of Santa Fe” and it is a convenient few block walk from our bed & breakfast.
-The landmark has since grown into a playground for many tourists interested in Spanish, Native American, and Mexican cultures, and includes music, design, jewelry, art and dance.
-Known to locals simply as the “Plaza,” it is home to annual events including Fiestas de Santa Fe, the Spanish Market, the Santa Fe Bandstand, and the Santa Fe Indian Market.
+The Plaza is home to annual events including Fiestas de Santa Fe, the Spanish Market, Indian Market and much more.
 For more on these events visit our list of upcoming Santa Fe events.

+Additionally, Santa Fe has long been known as a great city for cycling.
+There are dozens of new miles of bike trails and “bikeways” across the city.
 A lesser known but great place to ride within Santa Fe is the Santa Fe Rail Trail.
-It is 18 miles long and although much of the trail offers a flat, if jolty, journey mountain bike enthusiasts and hikers with a love for messy, heart-pumping exercise love the remoteness of the trail.
+The trail is 18 miles long and although much of the trail offers a flat, if jolty, journey mountain bike enthusiasts and hikers with a love for messy, heart-pumping exercise love the remoteness of the trail.

 It’s a rare treat find such an abundance of nature so close to the heart of the city.
 For those of you who like a scenic drive, and a listing of other important outdoor and historic sites to visit we have made a few suggestions of our favorite places to visit outside Santa Fe.